Man dies following Bedford police shooting

 Investigators say that the pursuit escalated, and three Bedford police officers fired their weapons, striking Hubbard.

-Hubbard was transported to IU Health Bedford Hospital, where he died from his injuries.
+Hubbard was taken to IU Health Bedford hospital, where he died from his injuries.

 Police say that no uninvolved citizens or offices were injured during the incident.

-All three officers were placed on administrative leave pending the outcome of the investigation by ISP.
+All three officers were placed on administrative leave pending the outcome of the state police investigation.